 - Quality Life.
 While it’s true that friends and family will likely be harder to get to and travel from Alaska is expensive, many people yearn for the solitude Alaska offers as the largest state, and one of the least populated.
-If you want to get away from it all, enjoy your alone time, or prefer to spend time just with your significant other and immediate family, Alaska can provide you lots of opportunities to live a quality nuclear life.
+If you want to get away from it all, enjoy your alone time, or prefer to spend time just with your significant other and immediate family, Alaska can provide you with lots of opportunities to live a quality nuclear life.

 - Strong sense of community.
 While some residents do prefer to keep to themselves, many people will gladly give the shirt off their back to help a neighbor without hesitation, since they’re very well aware of what it takes to survive in Alaska, and how much residents need each other.
 Tradition is strong here, as are family values.
-With endless opportunities to hunt, fish, trap, and catch big and small game all year round, it won’t be hard to find a neighbor who shares your passion if this is a favorite pastime.
+With endless opportunities to hunt, fish, trap, and catch big and small games all year round, it won’t be hard to find a neighbor who shares your passion if this is a favorite pastime.

 Expectations versus Reality:

 - Alaska is a frozen wasteland.
-Some people picture Alaska as nothing but tundra, but the state has some of the most spectacular and picturesque landscape on earth.
-With more ocean coastline than all other U.S. states combined, 3.5 million lakes of 20 acres or more, stunning mountains, rivers, numerous wildlife refuges and extensive forests, Alaska is much more than tundra.
+Some people picture Alaska as nothing but tundra, but the state has some of the most spectacular and picturesque landscapes on Earth.
+With more ocean coastline than all other U.S. states combined, 3.5 million lakes of 20 acres or more, stunning mountains, rivers, numerous wildlife refuges and extensive forests, Alaska is much more than a tundra.
 In fact, cities in the rainforests of the Southeast may go an entire year without seeing more than a dusting of snow.